vuongducphuong/documentation/content/applications/websites/livechat.rst

    .. image:: livechat/menu-bar.png
       :align: center
-      :alt: View of the menu bar in Odoo emphasizing the conversations icon.
+      :alt: View of the menu bar in Leansoft emphasizing the conversations icon.

 Live chat conversations can also be viewed by navigating to :menuselection:`Dashboard --> Discuss`.
 New conversations will appear in bold under the :guilabel:`LIVECHAT` heading along the left panel.